 Or like harmonious thunderings the seats of Heaven among

 Beneath them sit the aged men wise guardians of the poor

 Then cherish pity, lest you drive an angel from your door

-In the third stanza, the children begin to sing.
+In the third stanza of ‘Holy Thursday,’ the children begin to sing.
 The lyrical voice describes how they “like a mighty wind they raise to heaven the voice of song”.
-As they sing, the children are not longer fragile, and they acquire a force which enables them to communicate with God ( “Or like harmonious thundering the seats of Heaven among”).
+As they sing, the children are no longer fragile, and they acquire a force that enables them to communicate with God ( “Or like harmonious thundering the seats of Heaven among”).
 Notice how the song of the children is described, first as “a mighty wind” and then as “harmonious thundering”.
 Moreover, the beadles that walked with them in the streets are now “Beneath them”, overshadowed by the children and their song.
-The figure of the children change throughout the stanzas and, in the last one, they appear to be surrounded by an aural imagery.
+The figure of the children changes throughout the stanzas and, in the last one, they appear to be surrounded by aural imagery.
 The final line tells the reader to have compassion for the poor (“Then cherish pity, lest you drive an angel from your door”).
 This suggests further critics of Christianity and English society, a possibility of divine wrath and vengeance in the children’s song.

 About William Blake